The Problem with School Ranking Sites

 Charles H. Kim Elementary is located in Koreatown, a vibrant neighborhood with many bars, restaurants, coffee shops, and parks.
 Many young professionals reside in Koreatown.

-Charles H. Kim Elementary School is definitely a hidden gem school.
+Charles H. Kim Elementary School is definitely an Out-Performer school.
 At SchoolSparrow, we rank Charles H. Kim as an A because its students are performing above expected based on parent income.
 Expected test scores are 40 based on parent income, but students at Kim Elementary are scoring an average of 56!
 This is of the best elementary schools in Los Angeles.

 In fact, third, fourth and fifth graders all rank as an A- and above!
 Not only is Charles H. Kim promoting student achievement, but this school also has a diverse student body with a diversity score of 20 out of 40 possible points.